(c) 1999,2018 Peter McCollum

 An SSTR-5 set.
 Image courtesy of Joe N2GBT.

 Another SSTR-5 radio set, with an SSR-5-A receiver.
-Photo courtesy of Bill Howard.
+Photo courtesy of the late Bill Howard.

 An SSR-5-B receiver.
 Image courtesy of Joe N2GBT.

 The SSTR-5 transmitter.
-Photo courtesy of Bill Howard.
+Photo courtesy of the late Bill Howard.

 The tuning instructions for the SST-5.
 Image courtesy of Joe N2GBT.